Wallace, Idaho: 2000 census

 As of the census of 2000, there were 960 people, 427 households, and 237 families residing in the city.
 The population density was 1,104.4 PD/sqmi.
 There were 587 housing units at an average density of 675.3 /sqmi.
 The racial makeup of the city was 94.90% White, 2.50% Native American, 0.10% Asian, 0.62% from other races, and 1.88% from two or more races.
 Hispanic or Latino of any race were 2.19% of the population.

 There were 427 households, out of which 25.5% had children under the age of 18 living with them, 41.0% were married couples living together, 8.4% had a female householder with no husband present, and 44.3% were non-families.
-39.3% of all households were made up of individuals, and 15.7% had someone living alone who was 65 years of age or older.
+Individuals comprise 39.3% of all households, and 15.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.14 and the average family size was 2.85.

 In the city, the population was spread out, with 22.9% under the age of 18, 6.8% from 18 to 24, 28.4% from 25 to 44, 25.8% from 45 to 64, and 16.0% who were 65 years of age or older.
 The median age was 41 years.
 For every 100 females, there were 99.2 males.
 For every 100 females age 18 and over, there were 104.4 males.

 The median income for a household in the city was $22,065, and the median income for a family was $33,472.
 Males had a median income of $25,288 versus $16,429 for females.
 The per capita income for the city was $14,699.
 About 12.8% of families and 20.1% of the population were below the poverty line, including 20.4% of those under age 18 and 10.5% of those age 65 or over.

-Culture
+Arts and culture

 Museums

 The Wallace District Mining Museum documents and recounts the legacy of over a century of mining history in the region.
 Mine tours are offered in the Sierra Silver Mine in Wallace and the Crystal Gold Mine in nearby Kellogg.

 The Oasis Bordello Museum is dedicated to the history of sex work; housed in a former brothel, curious tourists or nostalgic former patrons can tour the upstairs, which has been preserved as it was when the women left.
 The former Lux Rooms has been repurposed into a boutique inn, and it also has many elements preserved from its brothel roots, including floor-to-ceiling gold veined mirrors.

+The Barnard-Stockbridge Museum, located in the historic Holy Trinity Episcopal Church, displays period memorabilia and photographs maintained by the University of Idaho Barnard-Stockbridge Photograph Collection.
+The collection consists of large format photographs taken by the studio of Thomas Barnard and Nellie Stockbridge between 1893 and 1965.
+The collection of photographs is considered the best photographic collection in the Northwest United States and one of the seven best collections in the county.